 Do you have any quotes or mantras that you love and speak to you on a deep, emotional level?
 If so, gather those quotes in a list.
 You can print them in big letters or use a good old pen and paper to write or draw them by hand.
 Let your creativity flow with no judgments!

 Affirmations are also powerful.
-If there are things you sometimes say to yourself to get yourself motivated, add those sentences to the list.
+If you sometimes say things to get yourself motivated, add those sentences to the list.

 Finally, you can always look for inspirational quotes from people you look up to and use them on your board.

-Those words written in big caps with colors and adornments will translate into symbols as well.
+Those words written in big caps with colors and adornments will also translate into symbols.
 They become an image that will soon imprint on your brain.

 Step 4: Put Your Vision Board Together